|

 - KALEVA:

-Finnish name of the ancestor of all Finns.
+Finnish legend name of the ancestor of all Finns.
 Andrew Lang, author of Custom and Myth, 1884, gives the meaning

 Lithuanian word kalvis, meaning "smith," like the Baltic god Kalevias.